ethereumclassic/ethereumclassic.github.io/content/blog/2024-01-16-why-more-nodes-makes-ethereum-classic-more-secure/index.zh.md

 ## Common Mistakes in the Industry

 Many think that proof of work blockchains are only protected by miners.
 This can’t be further from the truth because POW is just one part of the security model.
-The complete security model includes, proof of work, full replication, verification by nodes, and the coordination problem of the social layer.
+The complete security model includes proof of work, full replication, verification by nodes, and the coordination problem of the social layer.

 However, only proof of work blockchains as ETC can have this complete set of security guarantees.

 Thinking that only “the community” or the social layer provides security is another gross error in the industry.

-As explained above, the lack of coordination ability by the ecosystem is only one of the security components, and the weakest at that.
+As explained above, the lack of coordination ability by the ecosystem is only one of the security components, and the weakest one at that.

 When blockchain designers have this confusion, then they introduce false security models such as proof of stake or proof of authority, which depend solely on the “honesty” of the social layer, thus re-centralizing their systems in trusted third parties all over again!